 Note: Click the maps to open in Google Maps

 Okay, let’s start with the main attraction on the island and possibly the most photographed site in the entire country.
-This stunning stretch of white sand and impossibly blue water is protected by a natural harbour with terrifyingly tall 200 meter high cliffs on 3 sides.
+This stunning stretch of white sand and impossibly blue water is protected by a natural harbor with terrifyingly tall 200-meter-high cliffs on 3 sides.

 Please note: The best views are from the cliffs to the right of the platform and you may see some people clambering along them to take the perfect selfie.
 Tourists have recently died falling off of these rocks and it is not recommended to venture beyond the platform.
 These cliffs are over 200 meters high and a slip is sure to be fatal.
 Stay on the platform.